San Sebastián Cathedral: Indoor furniture

 The Main Chapel, since the reform of 1972, appears austerely furnished by choir stalls worked by the Goicoechea y Arín workshop of Vitoria.
 On it, resting on a pedestal that hangs from the central boss of the apse, the sculpture of the Good Shepherd, which was on the original Neo-gothic altar.
 A work of the Barcelonan artist Joseph Llimona, also maker of the figures of the Four Evangelists, from the old altar and which today are on the pillars of the crossing.
 Under the rose windows of the transept the initial design included two small pedestrian doors that were finally replaced by two altarpieces, of Neo-Gothic style and gold-covered, these were placed as the devotions of the Sacred Heart of Jesus and the Immaculate Conception of Mary.
 They were installed in 1907 and 1917.
 Other items of interest are the altars and shrines of the Holy Family, Our Lady of Mount Carmel, Saint Anthony and Francis of Assisi, works by Julio Gargallo.
 This artist also worked on the altars of Teresa of Ávila and Our Lady of Perpetual Help.
 The sculpture of the Our Lady of the Rosary presided over an altar that was decommissioned in 1972.

 Crypt

 Located under the presbytery, the crypt functions as parish sacristy since the reform of 1949–1953.
-The remains of first parish priest, D. Martín Lorenzo de Urizar, are entombed here..
+The remains of the first parish priest, D. Martín Lorenzo de Urizar, are entombed here.

 Stained Glass

 The cathedral's stained glass was designed by Juan Bautista Lázaro and made by the workshop of Bolinaga and Cía., from León, and Pujol, from Barcelona.
 That which occupies the seven double windows of the apse represents the twelve apostles and the Sacred Hearts of Jesus and Mary.
 There are also figurative windows in the baptistry.
-The rest of the stained glass is incorporated in double (at top) and triple (at bottom) windows and runs around the most of the side walls.
+The rest of the stained glass is incorporated in double (at top) and triple (at bottom) windows and runs around most of the side walls.
 Two rose windows open at the ends of the transept.